Trump impeachment trial set to start in 3 days: Here's what to know

-The historic second impeachment trial of Donald Trump is scheduled to begin in the US Senate on Feb.
-9, but don't expect Trump to make an appearance.
+The historic second impeachment trial of former President Donald Trump is set to start in the US Senate on Feb.
+9, but don't expect him to make an appearance.
 The two sides in the case traded barbs this week after the House's lead impeachment manager, Rep. Jamie Raskin of Maryland, sent a letter to Trump's legal team asking that the former president testify under oath and submit to cross-examination either before or during the trial.

 Trump lawyer Bruce Castor called the request a "publicity stunt in order to make up for the weakness of the House managers' case" and said his client wouldn't provide testimony.
 Raskin replied that "any official accused of inciting armed violence against the government of the United States should welcome the chance to testify openly and honestly -- that is, if the official had a defense."